 Food consumption data

-The food consumption data collected by the Dietary and Chemical Monitoring Unit play a key role in the evaluation of the risks related to possible hazards in food in the European Union (EU) and allows estimates of consumers’ exposure to such hazards, a fundamental step in EFSA’s risk assessment work.
-The Unit is constantly developing the food consumption data available to support food safety risk assessment.
+The food consumption data collected by EFSA play a key role in the evaluation of the risks related to possible hazards in food in the European Union (EU) and allows estimates of consumers’ exposure to such hazards, a fundamental step in EFSA’s risk assessment work.
+EFSA’s scientists are constantly developing the food consumption data available to support food safety risk assessment.